arifkembiri/RDP-Linux-Windows10/README.md

 *Enviroment vaiables*

-- USER -> user for the nomachine login PASSWORD -> 123456 for the nomachine login
+- USER -> user for the nomachine login PASSWORD -> 123456 for the NoMachine Login

 *Usage:*